Marks & Spencer: Product line history

 The "St Michael" brand was introduced by Simon Marks in 1928 in honour of his father and co-founder of Marks & Spencer, Michael Marks.
 By 1950, virtually all goods were sold under the St Michael brand.
 M&S lingerie, women's clothing and girls' uniform had been branded as St Margaret until 1950, when the whole range of general merchandise became St Michael.
 The St Michael brand was retired in 2000 but returned to a limited extent as an emblem in 2021.

 The synthetic fibre Tricell was first used in 1957 and lasted until the 1970s.
 Another synthetic fibre called Courtelle was first launched, nationally, by Marks & Spencer during 1960 and lasted well into the 1970s.
 Machine-washable wool first appeared in 1972, and Lycra hosiery first came in during 1986.

 "Per Una" was launched on 28 September 2001 as a joint venture between M&S and Next founder George Davies with the contribution of Julie Strang.
 The Per Una brand has been a major success for the company, and in October 2004, M&S bought the brand in a £125 million, two-year service contract with Davies.
 He was to stay on for at least two years to run the company, with 12-months' notice required if he wished to leave.

-In 2004, Sir Stuart Rose axed a number of brands including the menswear brand "SP Clothing", the "View From" sportswear range, the David Beckham children's range "DB07" and several food lines, as he thought the company's stock inventory management had become 'too complicated'.
+In 2004, Sir Stuart Rose discontinued a number of brands including the menswear brand "SP Clothing", the "View From" sportswear range, the David Beckham children's range "DB07" and several food lines, as he thought the company's stock inventory management had become "too complicated".
 A version of Per Una aimed at teenagers, "Per Una Due", was also discontinued, owing to poor sales, despite having launched earlier in the year.

 The company began to sell branded goods such as Kellogg's corn flakes in November 2008.
 Following a review by Marc Bolland in 2011, M&S confirmed it would begin to reduce the number of branded items on sale, instead offering only those that it did not have an M&S alternative for.

 In January 2021, Marks & Spencer purchased the Jaeger fashion brand from its administrators.
 The £5 million deal was part of the firm's strategy to boost its clothing division with new names.
 However, it did not include Jaeger's 63 shops and 13 concessions.